jasonzissman/TimeMe.js/README.md

 TimeMe.js is a JavaScript library that accurately tracks how long users interact with a web page.
 It disregards time spent on a web page if the user minimizes the browser or switches to a different tab.
 This means a more accurate reflection of actual 'interaction' time by a user is being collected.
+Multiple timers can be set up to track both page time as well as time interacting with specific elements.

 Additionally, TimeMe.js disregards 'idle' time outs.
 If the user goes idle (no page mouse movement, no page keyboard input) for a customizable period of time, then TimeMe.js will automatically ignore this time.
 This means no time will be reported where a web page is open but the user isn't actually interacting with it (such as when they temporarily leave the computer).

+Furthermore - TimeMe supports tracking time for specific elements within a page.
+This means you can track and compare usage of different parts of the same web page.

 These components put together create a much more accurate representation of how long users are actually using a web page.

-Furthermore - TimeMe supports tracking time across multiple pages.
-This is particularly useful when running a single page web application.

 <h3>Demo</h3>
-You can see a demo of a timer using TimeMe.js
+You can see a demo of TimeMe.js
 <a target="_blank" href="http://jasonzissman.com/timeme/index.html">here</a>.

-<h3>Where do I get TimeMe.js?</h3>
-You can use Bower to install TimeMe (see next steps) and its dependencies.
-Alternatively, you can download the most recent copy at <a href="https://github.com/jasonzissman/TimeMe.js">the TimeMe Github project</a>.

 <h3>How do I use TimeMe.js?</h3>
 First, obtain a copy of timeme.js.
 You can do so by installing TimeMe.js via npm or Bower: <br/><br/>
 <div class="code-block"><pre><code>npm install timeme.js --save
 bower install timeme.js</pre></code></div><br/>